To bail out an inmate at the Washoe County Detention Facility in Reno, people may go to either:

 Arrested in Reno?
 Call an attorney…

-If you’ve been accused of a crime in ‘Reno, Nevada,’ call our Nevada criminal defense attorneys for a free consultation.
+If you have been accused of a crime in ‘Reno, Nevada,’ call our Nevada criminal defense attorneys.
 We may be able to get you out of jail on little or no bail.
-Then we’ll use all our skill and experience to try to get your charges reduced or dismissed.
+Then we will use all our skill and experience to try to get your charges reduced or dismissed.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Clark County, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-- For more information about Nevada bail procedures, go to our article on Nevada bail procedures.
+- For more information, go to our article on Nevada bail procedures.